Amber alert: Netherlands

+In 2021, Dutch police authorities proposed to merge Amber alerts into the Burgernet system.
+Parliament blocked the initiative.
+Dutch police continues to send Amber alerts through Burgernet as well as its own social media.

 United Kingdom

-On April 1, 2007, the AMBER Alert system became active in North West England.
+On April 1, 2007, the AMBER alert system became active in North West England.
 An implementation across the rest of Britain was planned at that time.
-This was realized on May 25, 2010, with the nationwide launch of the Child Rescue Alert, based on the AMBER Alert system.
+This was realized on May 25, 2010, with the nationwide launch of the Child Rescue Alert, based on the AMBER alert system.
 The first system in the UK of this kind was created in Sussex on November 14, 2002.
 This was followed by versions in Surrey and Hampshire.
 By 2005, every local jurisdiction in England and Wales had its own form of alert system.
 The system was first used in the UK on October 3, 2012, with regard to missing 5 year-old April Jones in Wales.

 Ireland

-In April 2009, it was announced that an AMBER Alert system would be set up in Ireland, In May 2012, the Child Rescue Ireland (CRI) Alert was officially introduced.
+In April 2009, it was announced that an AMBER alert system would be set up in Ireland, In May 2012, the Child Rescue Ireland (CRI) Alert was officially introduced.
 Ireland's first AMBER alert was issued upon the disappearance of two boys, Eoghan (10) and Ruairí Chada (5).